UCF/UCF-Footer-Plugin/readme.txt

 == Changelog ==

+= 2.0.0 =
+Accessibility:
+* Updates font sizes from pixels to rem to more predictably scale text when the screen is zoomed.

 = 1.0.10 =
 * Explicitly removed underlines on main UCF link and nav menu links to support themes using Athena v1.1.1+ or other themes that enforce underlines on links by default.